PowerDMARC

 What-is-SMTP-TLS-Reporting

 As organizations increasingly rely on email as a primary means of communication, the importance of fortifying these channels against potential threats cannot be overstated.
-Transport Layer Security (TLS) stands as a cornerstone in ensuring the confidentiality and integrity of data transmitted across networks.
+Transport Layer Security (TLS) ensures the confidentiality and integrity of data transmitted across networks.

 Several protocols help encrypt SMTP message channels to prevent cyberattackers from intercepting email communications.
 This includes STARTTLS, DANE and MTA-STS.
 However, when encryption attempts fail while using these protocols, your email may fail to get delivered.
 TLS-RPT (as described under RFC 8460) provides a feedback mechanism to report on these deliverability failures.